 Frosting

-- Dip cooke cookies halfway into mixture.
-Cool on parchment paper.
-You can sprinkle with cinnamon, candied ginger, or colored sugar.
+- Dip cooled cookies halfway into mixture.
+Place on parchment paper.

 Notes